top of page

 NOMAD Logo.jpg

-Digstate has a wider range of macro and micronutrients compared with standard synthetic NPK fertilisers but is bulky at 90-95% water, making storage expensive.
-Also, its composition varies depending on the feedstock used.
-On farms with plenty of land space, it is invaluable fertiliser but is best applied just under the soil surface.
-For plants that don't have space to use it, it must be transported off site with high costs and environmental impacts.
+Digestate has a wider range of macro and micronutrients compared with standard synthetic NPK fertilisers and an much lower carbon footprint but is bulky at 90-95% water, making storage expensive.
+Its composition varies depending on the feedstock used.
+On farms with plenty of land, it is invaluable replacement for energy-intensive synthetic fertiliser but is best applied just under the soil surface, making application expensive.
+For sites that don't have space to use it, it must be transported off site with high costs and environmental impacts.

-NOMAD´s smart, mobile digestate technology could be key to reducing the overall cost, complexity and footprint of small plants thus, dramatically improving their economic viability.
+NOMAD´s smart, mobile digestate technology could be key to reducing the overall cost, complexity and footprint of small plants to dramatically improving their economic viability.
+It could unlock the urban market for micro AD networks.
 It could also be scaled up to serve large AD plants, helping save significant disposal costs where they're incurred.

 For the end user, NOMAD reduces the risks and challenges associated with digestate.
-With a payback period of 2.5 years, the technology will boost circular bio-economies by expanding enterprise opportunities, improving resource-efficiency and sustainable agricultural practices to create prosperity and employment in rural and urban areas.
+The technology aims to boost circular bio-economies by expanding enterprise opportunities, improving resource-efficiency and sustainable agricultural practices to create prosperity and employment in rural and urban areas.

 Truck.png

-The project began in 2019, bringing together 15 partners across the UK, EU and China to design, build and demonstrate the technology in four countries, processing different types of digestate.
+The project ran from 2019-23, with MAD LEAP's sister company LEAP Micro AD bringing together 15 partners across the UK, EU and China to design, build and demonstrate the technology in four countries, processing different types of digestate.

-LEAP fabricated the system, with design input from Stopford Environment and Energy (UK) and CERTH (Greece) with input from IHE Delft (Netherlands) and IUE (China).
-NOMAD is currently being piloted in the EU before returning for the UK trials in 2023.
+LEAP Micro AD designed and fabricated the system, with input from Stopford Environment and Energy (UK), CERTH (Greece), IHE Delft (Netherlands) and IUE (China).
+NOMAD was piloted in the EU before returning for the UK trials in 2023.
+MAD LEAP will demonstrate aspects of this solution as part of their East London circular pilot.

 NOMAD_infographic.png